luminus-framework/luminus/resources/md/guestbook.md

     (-> (redirect "/")
         (assoc :flash (assoc params :errors errors)))
     (do
-      (db/save-message!
+      (db/run
-        (assoc params :timestamp (java.util.Date.))
+       db/save-message!
-        {:connection @db/db-spec})
+       (assoc params :timestamp (java.util.Date.)))
       (redirect "/"))))
 ```

 The function will grab the `:params` key from the request that contains the form parameters.
 When the `validate-message` functions returns errors we'll redirect back to `/`, we'll associate a `:flash` key with the response where we'll put the supplied parameters along with the errors.
 Otherwise, we'll save the message in our database and redirect.

-Note that we must specify the database connection for the `db/save-message!` function.
-Since the connection is resolved
+Note that we use the `db/run` function to call the `db/save-message!` function.
+It takes care of specifying the connection
-at runtime, it must be passed to functions generated by Yesql explicitly.
+parameter so that we don't have to do that explicitly.

 Finally, we'll change the `home-page` handler function to look as follows: